Definition of

 Construction

-Chalets emerged in Switzerland.
+Chalets emerged in Swiss territory.

 Classification according to type

-The material with which they are built also varies according to the type of chalet; it can be stone , masonry or wood.
+The material with which they are built also varies according to the type of chalet, it can be stone , masonry or wood.

-A curious chalet in Buenos Aires
+A curious villa in Buenos Aires